CooperToons HomePage Dept. of Education Merry History CooperToons Books

 Playing the Minimum

-Now if you do what's called a least-squares linear regression on the points, the line has a slope of -$0.0526 per spin.
+Now if you do what's called a least-squares linear regression on all of the points, the line has a slope of -$0.0526 per spin.
 In other words, the players are losing 5.26¢ on each turn.

 Joe's and His Friends